wgoldie/syllog/README.md

 }
 ```

-`"name"` must be unique within the scope of all variable and factor names.
+- `"name"` must be unique within the scope of all variable and factor names.
-`"variableType"` must be one of `["LATENT", "EVIDENCE", "QUERY"]`.
+- `"variableType"` must be one of `["LATENT", "EVIDENCE", "QUERY"]`.

-Latent nodes are for marginalizing over.
+Latent nodes will be marginalized out.
-Evidence nodes will be conditioning over.
+Evidence nodes will be conditioned over.
-Query nodes are computed.
+Query nodes will be computed.

 ### Factors
 ```javascript